AryehSilver1/SNAQ/README.md

-# README for Plot Maker Analysis
+# README for Plot Maker

 ## General Setup and Libraries
 This script requires a suite of R packages for data manipulation and visualization: